 As an immediate corollary, we have the following theorem.

-\begin{thm} The generalized DT invariant via Kirwan blowups for $\sigma$-semistable objects on Calabi-Yau threefolds, where $\sigma$ is a Bridgeland stability condition as in \cite{TodaPiya} and \cite{quinticstab}, is invariant under deformations of the complex structure of the Calabi-Yau threefold. \end{thm}
+\begin{theorem} The generalized DT invariant via Kirwan blowups for $\sigma$-semistable objects on Calabi--Yau threefolds, where $\sigma$ is a Bridgeland stability condition as in \cite{TodaPiya} and \cite{quinticstab}, is invariant under deformations of the complex structure of the Calabi--Yau threefold. \end{theorem}